sap-lang/.github/reference/Implicit_Parameters_and_Coeffects.md

 In the context of `effects`, `implicit parameters` are considered as `coeffect`.

 ## Syntax

-in function definition after `\`(lambda) with following neseccary parameters, you can then define implicit parameters after `?` seperator.
+In function definition after `\` (lambda) with following necessary parameters, you can then define implicit parameters after `?` separator.

 ```sap
 sort ::= \ [] ? cmp -> []